MarcGrol/golangAnnotations/README.md

 ## How to use http-server related annotations ("jax-rs"-like)?

 A regular golang struct definition with our own "RestService" and "RestOperation"-annotations.
-See [./examples/web/tourService.go](./examples/web/tourService.go)
+Observe that ./examples/web/tourService.go will be generated.

     // @RestService( path = "/api" )
     type Service struct {